 - Consult the museum calendar to see what special events, gallery talks, or tours are going on during the day of your visit.

 - You may also wish to grab an audio guide for the Louvre.
-Hosted on a Nintendo 3DS XL and available in seven languages, this is one of the coolest and more comprehensive audio guides around.
+Available in seven languages, this is one of the coolest and more comprehensive audio guides around.

 - The Louvre is big—like, really big.
 Wear comfortable shoes and plan to rest periodically.